 - Generate funding for, and establish libraries and infrastructure like computers, sports equipment and Mobile Learning Centres

-- Successfully bringing back out-of-school children (dropouts and both never-been-to-school children), street children, and child laborers to school
+- Successfully bringing back out-of-school children (dropouts and both never-been-to-school children), street children, and child labour to school

 3. Discouraging people to employ children in homes, shops, factories, etc

-Child labor gets a resounding approval when Indian businesses openly use it, in industries like retail, hospitality, and menial work.
-NGOs today sensitise trade organisations to end this social evil, and educate locals about reporting instances of child labor at businesses and homes.
-Save the Children has to its credit getting India’s biggest IT market declared child labor-free.
+Child labour gets a resounding approval when Indian businesses openly use it, in industries like retail, hospitality, and menial work.
+NGOs today sensitise trade organisations to end this social evil, and educate locals about reporting instances of child labour at businesses and homes.
+Save the Children has to its credit getting India’s biggest IT market declared child labour-free.

 4. Supporting NGOs like Save the Children

-Save the Children offers immediate aid to victims of child labor, while also working for long-term societal change through policy change.
+Save the Children also offers immediate aid to children involved in child labour, while also working for long-term societal change through policy change.
 The NGO works to ensure that existing policies are followed through with action.
-It has rescued 9337 children from child labor, in pan-India ongoing relief and rescue missions.
-Present in 120 countries, Save the Children focuses on education and a new life of millions of children affected by armed conflict and exploitation.
-The NGO works with state and national level authorities, including Police departments of states to prevent child exploitation incidence in states such as Punjab, Delhi, Bihar, J&K, Jharkhand, West Bengal and Assam where vulnerability of children is high.
+The NGO works with state and national level authorities, including Police departments of states to prevent child exploitation incidents.

-Initiatives from civil society have given lakhs of children the means of living dignified life where, they can cherish their childhood.
-Save the Children has forged powerful relationship with government, national and International bodies to make child rights a “movement”.
-Fighting child labor requires a multi-pronged push, and there is a need to make this a people’s issue.
-While officials and government can only institute policies, ignoring everyday child abuse and malnourishment must also be attacked at an individual level, wherever possible – so
+Initiatives from civil society have given lakhs of children the means of living a dignified life where they can cherish their childhood.
+Save the Children has forged powerful relationships with government, national and International bodies to make child rights a “movement”.
+Fighting child labour requires a multi-pronged push, and there is a need to make this a “people’s issue”.
+While officials and government can only institute policies, ignoring everyday child abuse must also be addressed at an individual level, wherever possible.